+Loyola University Chicago

+Spring 2016

+COMM 206-21W: Writing for the Web

+MWF

+MoWeFr 10:25AM - 11:15AM

+Room 015

 Instructor: Patty Lamberti

 Email: plamberti@luc.edu

 Phone: 312-915-6860

 Office Hours:

 SOC Room 223

-Tuesdays 6-7
+Mondays 11:30-12:30

-Wednesdays 5-6
+Wednesdays 1:30-2:30

-or by appointment
+or by appointment, Skype, cell phone, etc.

-Course description

-We now have the tools do almost anything online.

-Ten years ago, it was hard to use these tools.
-Only "techy" people could do it.

-Today, these tools are fairly easy to use.
-They don't require a degree in computer science.
-You don't even need to know a lick of HTML.
+COURSE OVERVIEW Ten years ago, in order to produce engaging online content, you needed to know things like HTML and how to use a FTP.
+Today, there are hundreds of easy-to-use digital production tools.
 But what good are these tools if we don't do anything cool and smart with them?

-This course is designed to teach you how to tell captivating and informative stories online using words, data, video, sound, images and interactivity.
+This course is designed to teach you how to tell captivating and informative digital stories using words, data, video, sound, images and interactivity.
 Objectives: